aantron/ocaml.org/data/planet/ocsigen/ocsigen-step-by-step-tutorial-for-client-server-web-application-22.md

 <p>This is the end of the tutorial about writing a collaborative Web drawing
 in OCaml.
 Have a look at
 <a href="http://ocsigen.org/tuto/manual/application">the full tutorial</a>
-if you haven&rsquo;t read the first part or if you want a version with full colors and links.</p>
+if you haven’t read the first part or if you want a version with full colors and links.</p>

-<p>In the last part, we&rsquo;ve seen how to create a client-server Web application
+<p>In the last part, we’ve seen how to create a client-server Web application
 in OCaml.
 The server generates a Web page and sends it together with an OCaml program (compiled to JavaScript) to the browser.</p>